 The trick to getting a perfectly pink lemonade is adding a piece of red beet (peeled) to the green rhubarb as it cooks.
 It’ll colour the whole mixture a pleasantly rosy colour and you can’t taste it at all.
 Just be sure to take the beet out before blending.

-If you don’t have a spare beet, of course you can blend a handful of strawberries into the mix here, or add a few raspberries to get the pink colour (both will taste good).
+If you don’t have a spare beetroot, of course you can blend a handful of strawberries into the mix here, or add a few raspberries to get the pink colour (both will taste good).

 More Rhubarb Recipes